DeutscheSoft/aux-widgets/doc/docs/Angular.md

-# Using AUX with Angular
+# Using A.UX with Angular

-AUX can be integrated into an Angular project simply by installing it as a dependency.
-AUX Widgets are exposed as WebComponents using the v1 WebComponents API, which is supported in modern browser.
-To import all AUX Components into an Angular project add a global import to the top level module.
+A.UX can be integrated into an Angular project simply by installing it as a dependency.
+A.UX Widgets are exposed as WebComponents using the v1 WebComponents API, which is supported in modern browser.
+To import all A.UX Components into an Angular project add a global import to the top level module.

     import '@deutschesoft/a.ux';

-Importing the standard AUX CSS theme can be done by adding `node_modules/@deuso/aux/styles/main.css` to the `styles` list in the `angular.json` configuration file.
+Importing the standard A.UX CSS theme can be done by adding `node_modules/@deuso/aux/styles/main.css` to the `styles` list in the `angular.json` configuration file.

 In order to use WebComponents inside of Angular templates, the corresponding Angular module needs to have the `CUSTOM_ELEMENTS_SCHEMA`.
-Once that is set up, AUX Components should work within Angular templates.
+Once that is set up, A.UX Components should work within Angular templates.

 ## Setting options

-All options of AUX Widgets are available via usual tag attributes and can be set from within the template.
+All options of A.UX Widgets are available via usual tag attributes and can be set from within the template.

     <aux-fader min=-96 max=6></aux-fader>